Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 If your Alocasia is not getting enough humidity, it will show signs.

-If you come across any of these signs, you should check the humidity level and determine if it is sufficient for your Alocasia.
+If you encounter any of these signs, you should check the humidity level and determine if it is sufficient for your Alocasia.

 - Yellow leaves